Buckwheat (Soba): The Gluten-Free Grain with a Serious Bite

 Who Should Consider Buckwheat Allergy Testing?

-Testing may be worth considering for a range of individuals:
+Testing may be worth considering for a range of individuals.
+While every person's situation is unique, the following groups may particularly benefit from buckwheat-specific allergy screening:

 • Individuals with unexplained food reactions — particularly after eating gluten-free products, Asian cuisine, or health foods containing alternative grains